 How long does DJI take to confirm a custom unlock?

-DJI strives to review and process all custom unlock requests for Authorized, Restricted, and Altitude Zones within 30 minutes.
+DJI strives to review and process all custom unlock requests for Authorized, Restricted, and Altitude Zones within one hour.

 You can review your unlock requests, and can sort them by Waiting for Review, Under Review, Accepted, or Rejected.

 You will receive an email notification regarding your application.

 After the Unlock request has been accepted by the Fly Safe team, you are issued an unlocking certificate that must be downloaded to your drone using the DJI Pilot App.
 We cover this in more detail below.

 At the same time, DJI runs a Qualified Entities Program (QEP) for pre-verified government and public safety agencies.
 Through this program, long-term unlocking certificates are made available.
 These certificates allow DJI drones to take off regardless of geofencing restrictions within the relevant country.

 Currently, the QEP program is available in the United States, Canada, and Europe.
 You can visit this page for more information, or click the guide below to see how to apply for QEP or unlock a drone as part of this program.

 Downloading and enabling your Custom Unlock Certificate